 12. Labs are voted most popular, but not head of the class.

-Despite being the most popular dog in the country and the most common entry at the WKC Dog Show this year, a Labrador retriever has never won "Best in Show."
+Despite being the most popular dog in the country, a Labrador retriever has never won "Best in Show."
 The reason?
 Experts say their friendly temperament prevents them from desiring the spotlight.
 Labs can also be disqualified for deviating by half an inch from height standards (between 22.5 and 24.5 inches for males and 21.5 and 23.5 for females)—a regulation that was nearly challenged in the U.S. Supreme Court in 1994.